Breakups are rarely clean.

 So I thought, anyway.

-We had a dip when we realised having more kids of our own might be a sticking point for the relationship, but we took a little breather and worked it out.
+Things took a little dip when we realised having kids of our own might be a sticking point for the relationship, but we took a little breather, thought it through and worked it out.

-In hindsight, I was a bit reticent about this, but it was a lovely idea and I was ultimately down to enjoy a nice getaway in the English countryside.
+In hindsight, I see that I was a little reticent to accept her offer, but ultimately I was down to enjoy a nice getaway in the English countryside...around my birthday.
+Imentioned it was around my birthday, right?

 Then…she broke up with me.